What to Expect in Hinche

 • Assisting in the hospital prenatal clinic

 Accommodations in Hinche are at the Midwives For Haiti Guesthouse, monitored by 24/7 security and a 20-minute walk or 5-minute moto-taxi ride from the St. Therese hospital.
-Showers and safe drinking water are available.
-Our headquarters is in a different location than it was in 2011, so for any previous volunteers, expect the house to be on a different side of town, closer to the hospital.
+Our headquarters is now in a different location than it was in 2011, so for any previous volunteers, expect the house to be on a different side of town, closer to the hospital.

 You will have a translator with you throughout the day and into the early evening, prior to returning to the house.
 We do recommend, as would be true in many places in the U.S., that you do not venture out alone, that you leave your valuables at home and that you conduct yourself with reasonable awareness of your surroundings.
 Our volunteers have never reported a significant sense of lack of safety in Haiti.